stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

   - One `BUMP_SEQUENCE` operation bumping the sequence number of escrow account E to s_i''.

-TODO: This deposit process is dependent on a maxSeqNo being added to CAP-21 that is not currently part of the proposal. is not safe.
+TODO: This deposit is not safe.
 If it succeeds the appropriate final state closure is possible with D_i'' and C_i''.
 If it fails the existing state is preserved in D_i' and C_i', however there is now nothing preventing D_i'' and C_i'' being submitted.

 #### Withdraw